myaooo/RNNVis/README.md

     `pip install -r requirements.txt`

-3. Data sets are already in the cached_data dir.
+3. Data sets are already in the `data` dir.

    To set up the mongodb, you must first have mongodb installed on your system and have a `mongod` instance running.